pedro-javierf/netw/README.md

 now you can call all the netw functions.

 ##Todo
-netw is an open source wrapper and is still in an early state of development.
-At the moment, it hasn't been tested within huge projects and performance hasn't been tested neither.
+netw is my own open source wrapper and is still in an early state of development.
+It is intended to bring cross-platform support in a really easy way, therefore; It hasn't been tested within huge projects and performance hasn't been tested neither.
 Things planned for the future:<br>
--Improve linux development speed<br>
+-Improve linux development <br>
--Support raw sockets<br>
+-Support raw sockets (Linux mainly)<br>
--Wrapping other socket calls (send, recv, etc...)<br>
 -Improve stability and performance<br>

 ##Notes
 -netw will automatically detect your compiler/OS at build time<br>
--if build are done in windows platforms, you must call `initWinsock()` before using netw, returns 0 if successful.
+-if builds are done in windows platforms, you must call `initWinsock()` before using netw to initialize the WinSock32, it returns 0 if successful.
 You must also call ´stopWinsock()´ at the end of your program or when you won't use netw anymore in your code.